TheOfficialLOE/HistoryChecker/README.md

 I wrote this for a very special person in my life.
 </br>
 </br>
-I don't know to how to remove it.
+I don't know how to delete it.